ibrabarry23/esercizi_develhope/js_exercise/exercise 4/README.md

 # Conditionals & Loops

-Create the function `nicknameMap` using the for loop, which takes in an array of people and returns a `nicknames` array.
-The nickname must be composed as follows: `<name>-<age>`.
+Create a function `sumUntil` that takes in a parameter and retunrs the sum of all numbers ranging from one to the value passed as parameter.

+Example:

+function sumUntil(maxValue) {
+// ...
+}

+console.log(sumUntil(5)); // OUTPUT: 15